 - Check faculties/departments of interest to see if there are any postdoctoral fellow’s positions currently available at SFU.

 - Visit the list of local and external Postdoctoral Fellow Funding opportunities.

 - Apply for an SFU postdoctoral appointment.

-- Send a scanned copy of the postdoctoral fellow's passport and a copy of the original Offer of Appointment/Invitation letter to email@example.com.
+- Send a scanned copy of the postdoctoral fellow's passport along with the other required documents to Research Personnel Team (email@example.com).

 - Pay the Employer Compliance Fee ($230) online and submit the Offer of Employment form to Immigration Refugees and Citizenship Canada (IRCC).

 - Forward the Offer of Appointment/Inviattion Letter to the postdoctoral fellow.

 - Forward the Employment Number and LMIA exempt code to the postdoctoral fellow which is required for the work permit application.

 - Apply for a work permit.
 The following document and information will be required for the application: